Skip to content

 length: int | None

-The byte length for range reads, or None for full-file reads.
+Deprecated alias for the byte-range read window size, or None for full-file reads.

 name #